 13. Grounds, administrative premises, and premises or parts of premises used for the personal comfort, convenience or enjoyment of leisure of employees, or persons otherwise engaged in the conduct of commerce, where those premises are attached to or form part of premises referred to in this Part.

+14. Premises used for the purpose of providing communications.

 15. Caretaker’s and like residential premises attached to or forming part of premises referred to in this Part.

+[Part B amended in Gazette 5 Dec 2013 p.
+5715.]

-Part C — Noise-sensitive premises
+Part C — Noise sensitive premises

+[Heading inserted in Gazette 5 Dec 2013 p.
+5715.]

 1. Premises occupied solely or mainly for residential or accommodation purposes.

 2. Rural premises.